donaldraymond/crystallography-scripts/README.md

 This is a script to add a new map to an on_startup file.
 I use this script to add DM or resolve maps to an on_startup file containing nFo-Fc maps.

-## pdb2O.sh
+## O_pdb.sh

 This script combines the functionality of grabPDB.sh and makeO.sh.
 Essentially, it will download coordinate and reflection files from the PDB, generate maps and create an O macro to get the maps and PDB into O upon launch.
 Just run the script with a PDB ID and sit back and relax.

+## O_insertSeq.sh

+This script generates the O commands to insert residues into the database.
+It is most useful during building.

 ## makemap.sh

 This is a stripped-down version of the makeO.sh script.
 All it does is make maps from an mtz with map coefficients.

-## O_insertSeq.sh

-This script generates the O commands to insert residues into the database.
-It is most useful during building.

 ## sacom.sh